WHEN TO SET OUTSIDE

 Diseases & Pests:

 Aphids and mealybugs can be troublesome; if detected, treat with an insecticidal soap or neem oil.
-Avoid botrytis by spacing properly, not wetting the foliage when watering, and keeping dead plant material, such as spent flowers and leaves, cleaned up.
+Avoid botrytis or gray mold by spacing properly, not wetting the foliage when watering, and keeping dead plant material, such as spent flowers and leaves, cleaned up.